netwrix/privilege-secure/api-docs/AccessControlPolicy/SearchCredentialsAsync.md

 ## Search for credentials in the given policy.
+(Auth roles: App,Admin,UserPlus)

 <a id="opIdSearchCredentialsAsync"></a>